SAP-samples/teched2024-AD180/README.md

 Prior to complete the exercises in this repository you need to:
 1. [Install the latest Eclipse platform and the latest ABAP Development Tools (ADT) plugin](https://developers.sap.com/tutorials/abap-install-adt.html)
 2. [Create an user on the SAP BTP ABAP Environment Trial](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)
-   > ℹ️ The _SAP BTP ABAP Environment Trial_ will be connected to the SAP AI Core during SAP TechEd Virtual 2024, i.e. Oct 8-9, 2024.
+   > ℹ️ **Note**: The _SAP BTP ABAP Environment Trial_ will only be connected to the SAP AI Core during the SAP TechEd Virtual 2024, from the 8th to the 11th October.
 3. [Create an ABAP Cloud Project](https://developers.sap.com/tutorials/abap-environment-create-abap-cloud-project.html)
 4. Adapt the Web Browser settings in your ADT installation:
       <details>